Is your toddler not sleeping and wanting to play instead? Discover effective tips to get your child to sleep (without the power struggles!).

 Don’t say a word or allow your face to show any signs of anger or frustration.
 Stay neutral and calm as you lead her back to bed and place the blanket and lovey right where they belong.

 Every time I did this with my kids, they stayed in bed and eventually fell asleep.
 Maybe they were confused by this turn of events, or realized they should’ve been sleeping.
 The best part?
 I hardly lost my temper, and I didn’t have to check in often.

+These toddler years can be a challenge, don’t you think?
 We get so worked up when our toddlers don’t follow the schedule.
 It’s 9pm and he’s still awake!
 You might say.
 They might be awake for hours after bedtime, either talking or shuffling around their beds.

-Here’s the thing though: sometimes it’s okay if they take their time falling asleep.
+But here’s some reassurance: sometimes it’s okay if they take their time falling asleep.

 Yes, you’re worried about your toddler not sleeping and feeling tired the next morning.
 You dread the possibility that he’s entering a defiant stage and testing boundaries.
 In an ideal world, he’d sleep exactly when you tell them to.

 But it doesn’t always work that way.
-Sometimes he’s too excited about the happenings of the day to fall asleep, or he needs to talk to process their thoughts.
+Sometimes he’s too excited about the happenings of the day to fall asleep, or he needs to talk to process his thoughts.
 Maybe he ran around too much in the afternoon and his body feels too wired.

 Tell yourself it’ll be okay—this won’t matter in five years.
 Don’t go into battle mode because he decided to sing instead of fall straight to sleep.

 He can go to sleep.
 He might do so later than you intended, or even fall asleep on the floor clutching the stuffed animal he snatched from the shelves.
 But at least he fell asleep, even if it took a while to get there.